-Heat is a very effective and the most environmentally friendly method of killing all life stages of bed bugs from egg to adult.
+Heat is a very effective method, and the most environmentally friendly one, of killing all life stages of bed bugs, from egg to adult.

 Heat chambers are used for targeted heat treatments to eliminate bed bugs in mattresses, box springs, bed frames, furniture, framed pictures, books and other items.

 Infrared heat chambers use about 50% less energy than comparable forced air heat chambers.

 The best way to prevent bed bugs is regular inspection for the signs of an infestation.

 Besides bed bug bite marks which can take as long as 14 days to develop, signs of an infestation include: